Updated August 2026

 All three tools generate working web apps from natural-language prompts, but they come from very different parents and they make different bets about where the code should live.

 Lovable, formerly GPT Engineer, is the closest thing in this lineup to a full no-code-feeling app builder for people who want real code.
-You describe an app, Lovable scaffolds a React and TypeScript frontend with a Supabase backend, pushes it to GitHub, and gives you a live preview.
+You describe an app, Lovable scaffolds a React and TypeScript frontend with a managed backend, pushes it to GitHub, and gives you a live preview.
 Auth, database tables, and API routes come for free.
+Updated August 2026: that backend is now Lovable Cloud by default, a built-in database, storage, auth, realtime, and functions layer.
+Supabase is still selectable for new projects and existing Supabase projects are unaffected, so read every "Supabase" mention below as "Lovable Cloud, or Supabase if you choose it".

-v0 vs Lovable — the AI design-to-code split
+v0 vs Lovable, the AI design-to-code split

 The v0 vs Lovable comparison is the most common question we get from founders who want to ship something this quarter.
 Both tools generate React.
 Both tools give you a live preview.
 Both tools support iterating in plain English.
 But they sit on opposite sides of one important line: how much of an app do they actually build for you.